WayScience/virtual_stain_flow/src/virtual_stain_flow/vsf_logging/README.md

 ## Overview

-This subpackage contains a refactored and **isolated** logger that is its independent class with the capacity to be registered withl `virtual_stain_flow.vsf_logging.callback.LoggerCallbacks` that produces loggable artifacts.
+This subpackage contains a refactored and **isolated** `MlflowLogger` logger that is its independent class.
+The `MlflowLogger` works in conjunction with `virtual_stain_flow.vsf_logging.callback.LoggerCallbacks` to produce and log artifacts.

 ---